The policy below is laid out in this page to comply with regulations. However, a document for download can be found below.

 Corporal punishment is illegal in all circumstances.

-Sanctions should be appropriate to meet the needs of the pupils and the school and this subsequently may require a referral to other agencies.
+Sanctions should be appropriate to meet the needs of the students and the school and this subsequently may require a referral to other agencies.

 What the law allows:

-Teachers have a statutory power to discipline pupils for misbehaving outside of the school premises.
-Section 89(5) of the Education and Inspections Act 2006 gives head teachers a specific statutory power to regulate pupils’ behaviour in these circumstances “to such extent as is reasonable.”
+Teachers have a statutory power to discipline students for misbehaving outside of the school premises.
+Section 89(5) of the Education and Inspections Act 2006 gives head teachers a specific statutory power to regulate students’ behaviour in these circumstances “to such extent as is reasonable.”

-Subject to the school’s behaviour policy, the teacher may discipline a pupil for:
+Subject to the school’s behaviour policy, the teacher may discipline a student for:

-At Northern Saints Church of England VA Primary School the Governing Body have sanctioned the use of reasonable force as described in the latest guidance from DfE.
+At Northern Saints Church of England VA Primary School the Governing Body have sanctioned the use of reasonable force as described in the latest guidance from DfE January 2016.
 The guide below is ratified by the Governing Body annually together with the annual review of the Behaviour Policy.

 Power to use reasonable force